juhp/koji-tool/README.md

 A CLI tool to download and install rpms from a Koji build or task.

-Koji is a package buildsystem used by Fedora, Centos, and some other projects.
+[Koji](https://pagure.io/koji/) is a RPM package buildsystem used by Fedora, Centos, and some other projects.

 ## Usage